gingraslab/pep2gene/README.md

 > gn|\<gene symbol>:\<Entrez gene ID>

 will be ignored by default since pep2gene will not know how to parse the gene symbol and gene ID, both of which are required.
 This can be overridden by setting this argument to `false`.
-When this argument is set to false, any sequences for which a symbol and ID can not be determined will be identified by any leading non-whitespace characters in the header, and will be prefixed with
-`p-` to indicate they do not conform.
+When this argument is set to false, any sequences for which a symbol and ID can not be determined will be identified by any leading non-whitespace characters in the header, and will be prefixed with `p-` to indicate they do not conform.

+**_-inferenzyme_**

+pep2gene can infer the enzyme used to digest the sample, rather that requiring it to be input as an argument.
+However, currently the enzyme name can only be parsed from pepXML files that contain the `sample_enzyme` field:

+> <sample_enzyme name="trypsin">

+The name of the enzyme must match one of the names listed above.

+**_-mscore_**

+m_score for filtering OpenSWATH results.
+Peptides with an m_score less than or equal to this value will be used.

+**_-mscorepeptideexperimentwide_**

+m_score_peptide_experiment_wide for filtering OpenSWATH results.
+Peptides with an m_score_peptide_experiment_wide less than or equal to this value will be used.

 **_-output_**

 Results can be output in either json (default) or txt format.
 The txt format is a legacy format that we do not recommend using.
 See the [Output](#output) section for a detailed description of each format.

+**_-peakgrouprank_**

+Peak group rank (peak_group_rank) to filter OpenSwath results by.
+The default is `1` so peptides with that value will be used.
+A value of `2` would use peptides with a value of either `1` or `2`.

 **_-pepprob_**

 The peptide probability for parsing high-quality peptides from TPP results.
 It is ignored when parsing MSPLIT results.

 **_-pipeline_**

 The analysis pipeline used for searching peptides.
 The options are:
 * MSPLIT_DDA
 * MSPLIT_DIA
+* OPENSWATH
 * TPP

 ## Output